leanprover/lean4/doc/faq.md

 * Where is the documentation?

 This is the Lean 4 manual.
-It is working progress, but it will eventually cover the whole language.
+It is a work in progress, but it will eventually cover the whole language.
 A public and very active chat room dedicated to Lean is open on [Zulip](https://leanprover.zulipchat.com).
 It is a good place to interact with other Lean users.